IzODA/IzODA.github.io/docs/spark/spark.md

 ![Spark Architecture](../img/IzODA_SparkArchitecture.png)

-Along with Spark's pre-requisites, those parts of the Jupyter ecosystem that run on z/OS can now be installed via conda from the <a href="https://anaconda.org/izoda/jkg2at" target="_blank" rel="noopener noreferrer">JKG2AT package.</a>
+Along with Spark's pre-requisites, those parts of the Jupyter ecosystem that run on z/OS can now be installed via conda from the <a href="https://anaconda.org/izoda/jkg2at" target="_blank" rel="noopener noreferrer">JKG2AT package.</a> Setup information about JKG2AT can be <a href="../jupyter-remote-notebook/">found here.</a>

 ##Installation and Customization